borgbase/docs.borgbase.com/setup/synology.md

 You should now see a new *Community* entry on the left side that should have *Borg* listed as package.
 Simply click *Install* to install Borg together with Python 3.

-## Step 2 - Create Hidden Shared Folder for Borg Files
+## Step 2 - Create Hidden Shared Folder for Borg Config Files

-Now, let's add a new hidden share to have easy access to Borg log files and our backup script.
+Now, let's add a new hidden share to have easy access to Borg config files.

 1. Open the DSM *Control Panel* and choose *Shared Folder*
 2. Click *Create* and enter a name, description and choose to hide the folder.
 We also won't need the recycle bin.

 <img src="/img/synology/add-shared-folder.png" alt="" width="800" />

 ## Step 3 - Create SSH Keys

 Next, create a new private key for the Synology NAS and place it in the folder.
-You can either create the key on the device itself, by logging in via SSH (advanced option) or just create it locally and copy it over
+You can either create the key on the device itself, by logging in via SSH (advanced option) or just create it locally and copy it over.

 ```
 $ ssh-keygen -f ./id_synology